scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

    In Ubuntu, the Anaconda download comes as a ``.sh`` file. `In a terminal, navigate <https://help.ubuntu.com/community/UsingTheTerminal>`_ to the directory in which the ``.sh`` file is located and enter ``./file.sh``, where ``file.sh`` is to be replaced with the full name of the Anaconda download.
 This starts the installation process; from there, simply follow the prompts.

 #.
 Install git.
-An easy way to do this is to enter the command ``sudo apt-get install git`` in the terminal and follow the prompts.
+An easy way to do this is to enter the command ``sudo apt install git`` in the terminal and follow the prompts.
 We'll use this software to download and manage the SciPy source code.

 #.
 Browse to the `SciPy repository on GitHub <https://github.com/scipy/scipy>`_ and `create your own fork <https://help.github.com/en/articles/fork-a-repo>`_.
 You'll need to create a GitHub account if you don't already have one.